Medical Guidance Key to Understanding Results

 For many adult-onset progressive conditions like dementia, you should be at least 18 years old to have genetic testing, unless there is the possibility of exhibiting symptoms at an earlier age, or there are treatment or surveillance options to consider.
 However, many people seek genetic testing in their 30s and beyond, and it’s common to have testing done to better understand the risk of passing certain genes on to children, explains Kinsley.
 “It gives back a sense of control that it won’t affect a person’s children,” she says.

 Elizabeth E. Gerard, MD, an epileptologist at Northwestern Medicine Comprehensive Epilepsy Center, uses genetic testing for adult patients with epilepsy.
-“Clinical genetic testing for children with epilepsy has been a staple in the pediatric epilepsy clinic for a long time, and up to 30% of severe pediatric epilepsy syndromes have an identifiable genetic cause,” says Dr. Gerard.
+“Clinical genetic testing for children with epilepsy has been a staple in the pediatric epilepsy clinic for a long time, and up to 30 percent of severe pediatric epilepsy syndromes have an identifiable genetic cause,” says Dr. Gerard.
 “At Northwestern medicine we are opening a specialized interdisciplinary genetic clinic for adults with epilepsy, which will allow us to offer clinical genetic counseling and testing to adults with epilepsy that may have a genetic cause.”

 Change Your Future – and the Future of Medicine